 - Age-appropriate guidelines limit the shooting sports in Cub Scouting to council and district activities.

-— Cub Scouts in the Tiger, Wolf, and Bear ranks can only shoot BB guns.
-Webelos Scouts can shoot pellet rifles.
+—– Cub Scouts in the Tiger, Wolf, and Bear ranks can only shoot BB guns.
+Webelos Scouts can shoot pellet rifles only at long-term camps.

-- Unit level activities only occur in Boy Scouting and Venturing.
+- Unit level activities only occur in Scouts BSA, Venturing and Sea Scouting.

-- Some programs in Boy Scouting are limited to council camps and special safety programs (pistol and cowboy action shooting).
+- Some programs in are limited to council camps and special safety programs (pistol and cowboy action shooting).

 - An established public range is preferred for any live fire.

-- There are provisions for set-up and use of private ranges.
+- There are provisions for set-up and use of private ranges, if not at council range.
 These provisions involve council and landowner approvals.
+(See filestore.scouting.org/filestore/Outdoor%20Program/Shooting%20Sports/430-065_WB.pdf)

 - Using appropriate and adequate eye and ear protection will help to minimize the risk of injury.